IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 #### Assignable Started and Submitted Restrictions

 ##### AssignableEvent Started
+* The `type` value must be set to "AssignableEvent".
 * A [Person](#person) or [Group](#group) MUST be specified as the `actor` of the interaction.
 * The `action` value MUST be set to 'Started'.
 * A [DigitalResource](#digitalResource) or one of its subtypes MUST be specified as the `object` of the interaction.
-* an `eventTime` MUST be specified.
-The value MUST be expressed as an ISO 8601 date and time value expressed with millisecond precision using the format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified.
-* All other [AssignableEvent](#assignableEvent) properties are considered optional.

 ##### AssignableEvent Submitted
+* The `type` value must be set to "AssignableEvent".
 * A [Person](#person) or [Group](#group) MUST be specified as the `actor` of the interaction.
 * The `action` value MUST be set to 'Submitted'.
 * A [DigitalResource](#digitalResource) or one of its subtypes MUST be specified as the `object` of the interaction.
-* an `eventTime` MUST be specified.
-The value MUST be expressed as an ISO 8601 date and time value expressed with millisecond precision using the format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified.
-* All other [AssignableEvent](#assignableEvent) properties are considered optional.

 ### <a name="forumProfile"></a>3.5 Forum Profile